Terrestrial ecosystem biomonitoring with eDNA across the tree of life: The Olympic Dam case study

 Figure 2: Images of the rollers (left) and the swabs (right) used in the vegetative swab trial.

-Figure 3: Roller and swab being used to collect DNA deposited in the vegetation surface in a bushland area around Olympic Dam.
+Figure 3: Roller and swab being used to collect eDNA deposited on vegetation surfaces in a bushland area at the Olympic Dam mine site.

 Figure 5: Soil samples collected and stored on ice (left) and in preservation buffer (right).

 Fieldwork for air DNA sampling comparison is complete – An honours level project comparing fixed short term, fixed long term and mobile air DNA sampling approaches for terrestrial vertebrate detection is complete.
 Over 256 km of transects were driven and 160 samples collected.
 All three methods used for sampling airDNA successfully detected vertebrate taxa.
 We have, therefore, demonstrated that sampling using a moving vehicle is feasible and can be as effective as other passive airDNA sampling methods.
 This study further validates the viability of collecting airDNA as a method of detecting vertebrate species for use in biomonitoring studies and the method can be applied to other types of mobile sampling, such as drone-based sampling.
 From our observations we recommend that mobile sampling should take place over multiple days, use multiple transects, and collect multiple samples per transect.
 Additionally, stringent contamination controls (gloves, mask etc.) should be employed to limit the influence of human DNA on vertebrate detections.
-We conclude that the mobile air sampler presents a practical and effective tool for airborne eDNA collection, particularly in scenarios where sampling time is limited and when detecting all species at a location is not essential and may be of particular benefit for rapidly sampling large areas to get a “snapshot” of biodiversity.
+We conclude that the mobile air sampler presents a practical and effective tool for airborne eDNA collection, particularly in scenarios where sampling time is limited and when detecting all species at a location is not essential, and may be of particular benefit for rapidly sampling large areas to get a “snapshot” of biodiversity.
 Further studies are required to examine the effectiveness of car-mounted airDNA sampling for other taxa like invertebrates, plants and fungi.
-A manuscript titled “eDNA on the go: A direct comparison of fixed and vehicle mounted airborne eDNA sampling methods for terrestrial vertebrate species detection” is being prepared for submission.
+A manuscript titled “eDNA on the go: A direct comparison of fixed and vehicle mounted airborne eDNA sampling methods for terrestrial vertebrate species detection” is in review.

-Figure 7: Air DNA sample collection fixed (left) and mobile (right).
+Figure 8: Air DNA sample collection fixed (left) and mobile (right).